Tell me, what is it you plan to do

 Learning to listen to my intuition and trust myself has enabled me to recognize that empowering others to create the life of their dreams is an important part of my identity.
-That takes many forms in my every day, but for the time being, it happens mostly in my roles as a teacher and a coach.
+That takes many forms in my every day, and it is also the core part of the work I do.
 I think we all have a lot of power, but we hold ourselves back.
-Doing the work to complete a PhD while teaching and coaching (and working two other part-time jobs!) gets overwhelming sometimes, but with the support of loved ones and lots of self-compassion and rest, I am wholeheartedly moving through the process.
+Writing a dissertation while working full-time feels like a lot sometimes, but with the support of loved ones and lots of self-compassion and rest, I am wholeheartedly moving through the process.

 I started this blog in November 2016 to document what I think about and do–what has helped me emerge from the fog of my previous life and live in the present moment.
-I don’t have all the answers–in fact, I mostly just have questions–but I do know what has worked for me so far at varying points along the way.
+I don’t have all the answers–in fact, I mostly live in questions–but I do know what has worked for me so far at varying points along the way.

 Publishing a blog can be agonizing for a recovering perfectionist like me because I’ve made public old versions of myself trying to work out challenging realizations and feelings that later versions of me may view as quite simple.
 But I don’t go back and edit those entries in case it helps readers wrestle with some of their own truths and because I’m now in a place where I like to look back and see my progress and immortalize all the imperfections.
 I hope you’ll come by once in a while as I find my way–it’s a daily practice, and one I feel privileged to have.

 On this blog, you’ll mostly find entries about:

 - Emotional wellness (mindfulness, self-compassion, self-care, intentional living, personal growth)